 The negotiation team reaches out to the manufacturer to outline next steps and initiate negotiations.

-- The pCPA presents desired terms within 5 business days of the manufacturer confirming they have received the LOE.
+- To begin, the pCPA presents desired terms within 5 business days of issuing the LOE.

-- Within 10 business days of receiving the manufacturer’s second offer, the pCPA responds either to accept the offer and proceed with an LOI, to provide feedback, or to decline and close the file without agreement.
+- Within 10 business days of receiving the manufacturer’s last offer, the pCPA responds either to 1) accept the offer and proceed with an LOI; 2) to provide feedback; or 3) to decline and close the file without agreement.

 - Completion